-Depending on how you installed and deployed the Network Agent, you may have more than one method to administer the Network Agent.
+Depending on how you installed and deployed the Network Agent, there may be more than one method to administer the Network Agent.
 AppDynamics provides both GUI and command-line tool for common operations, such as starting and stopping Network Agents and their services.
 See Managing Network Agents in the Controller.

-This section describes how to administer the Network Agent using command-line tools for the Network Agent ZIP.
-The Network Agent can be managed using the following commands:
+This page describes how to administer the Network Agent using command-line tools for the Network Agent ZIP.
+You can manage the Network Agent using these commands:

 stop scripts have a